andreaval/jAplus/README.md

 * Add: option **dialogType**
 * Add: option **dialogCloseIcon**
 * Mod: dialog.dialogClass has new default value: 'aplus-dialog'
-* Mod: ajax.loadMsg has new default value: empty string
+* Mod: ajax.loadMsg has new default value: 'loading...'
+* Mod: control to avoid duplicated instance of jAplus in same object

 **0.8.4** (2014-09-04)